Previous: Cimmerian Timeline Part 43

 466BCE: Sherlock finished his training at the Mages Guild in Phoenix.
 He hired some guards and bought some trained dogs.
 He used his magic, the guards, and the dogs to raid monster lairs east of Phoenix.
 Sherlock intensely studied the magical items they found in the lairs.

-462BCE: Sherlock, Egon, Burne, and Shelley finally found the tower.
+462BCE: Sherlock, Egon, Burne, and Sherry finally found the tower.
 It was not infinite, but as they entered they discovered it was larger on the inside.
 After defeating the tower’s guardians and examining the surroundings they learned that the tower’s power could only be activated from a separate location.
-Sherlock and Egon stayed at the tower while Burne and Shelley went to the other location.
+Sherlock and Egon stayed at the tower while Burne and Sherry went to the other location.

 Burne swore vengeance against Sherlock and attacked the tower.
 Unfortunately, the tower granted Sherlock infinite magical power as long as he stayed within it.
 Burne retreated and settled in the nearby village of Harbinston.